ORNL/cpp-proposals-pub/D1673/blas_interface.md

    Type is a mixture of "storage format" (e.g., packed, banded) and "mathematical property" (e.g., symmetric, Hermitian, triangular).

-2. Some "types" can be expressed as custom `basic_mdspan` layouts;
+2. Some "types" can be expressed as custom `basic_mdspan` layouts.
-   others do not.
+   Other types actually represent algorithmic constraints: for instance, what entries of the matrix the algorithm is allowed to access.

 3. Thus, a C++ BLAS wrapper cannot overload on matrix "type" simply by overloading on `basic_mdspan` specialization.
 The wrapper must use